OBOFoundry/OBOFoundry.github.io/ontology/rbo.md

   github: DanBerrios
   orcid: 0000-0003-4312-9552
 description: RBO is an ontology for the effects of radiation on biota in terrestrial and space environments.
+domain: environment
+tags:
-domain: radiation biology, the study of the effects of radiation on biological systems
+ - radiation biology, the study of the effects of radiation on biological systems
 homepage: https://github.com/Radiobiology-Informatics-Consortium/RBO
 products:
   - id: rbo.owl